Matthew 5:15–16

 Matthew 5:15 and Matthew 5:16 are the fifteenth and sixteenth verses of the fifth chapter of the Gospel of Matthew in the New Testament.
-They are part of the Sermon on the Mount, and is one of a series of metaphors often seen as adding to the Beatitudes.
-The previous verse compared the disciples to a City upon a Hill that can't be hidden.
+They are part of the Sermon on the Mount, and form one of a series of metaphors often seen as adding to the Beatitudes.
+Verse 14 compared the disciples to a city upon a hill which cannot be hidden.
 These verses present a similar analogy.

 Content

-In the King James Version of the Bible the text reads:
+In the King James Version of the Bible (KJV), the text reads: